 Note: Second column indicates tax burden without deductions based on COGS, and the third column properly deducts costs in compliance with 280E.

 As you can see in the above example, properly allocating deductions to COGS drastically impacts your bottom line.
 In this example, we allocated the cost of goods sold and increased the business’s operating profits before tax by $197,500.

 Note: The information contained in this example is for discussion purposes only, for a true comparison of your cannabis business reporting methods we recommend seeking out the advice of a tax professional.

 How does section 280E apply specifically to cultivators?

-If a cannabis company is solely involved in growing and selling cannabis, most of its expenses can be deductible.
+If a cannabis company is solely in the business of growing and selling cannabis, most of its expenses can be deductible.
 When completing returns, it may be necessary to omit certain onsite offices, bathrooms, break rooms, etc., from the allocation based on the percentage of size/use.
-Determining the exact use of the property is complex, and the help of a tax accountant can provide insight and prevent incorrect information on the filing.
+Determining the exact use of the property is complex.
+The help of a tax accountant can provide insight and prevent incorrect information on the filing.

-Out of the four main cannabis verticals, cultivators have the most opportunity to minimize their tax payment compared to the other three, since most costs are directly relatable to the end product and are easier to prove.
+Out of the four main cannabis verticals, cultivators have the most opportunity to minimize their tax payment compared to the other three.
+Because most costs are directly relatable to the end product and are easier to prove.
 It becomes more cumbersome when the operation expands into other verticals or does not grow the product itself.
 We will address deductions for the other verticals in future articles.